-Children are given regular opportunities to write for a purpose, using their topic theme to give writing a context.
+We give our pupils regular opportunities to read and write for a purpose, using their topic theme to give reading and writing a context.
 Different text types are taught, using quality books as a model to develop children’s understanding; the structure and language features of texts are analysed and basic skills teaching of punctuation and grammar ensure that children are well prepared for their own writing.
 We believe that good writers have a wide vocabulary and this is a key priority for teaching.
 Every opportunity is taken to advance this important area.
 Detailed marking of extended writing with improvement prompts, supports children in taking their learning forward.

 As well as the main text type, children apply their understanding of previously taught genres during their topic work, thus ensuring text types are regularly revised.